Get a 30% Bonus on Chase Transfers to Virgin Atlantic!

 Much like booking Delta One via Virgin Atlantic, finding award availability on ANA can be a chore.
 First Class availability is practically nonexistent these days, so focus on a business class booking.
 These days, booking within three weeks of departure seems to be your best bet.

 You can't book these flights online through Virgin Atlantic, which means it requires a bit of extra legwork.
 You'll want to search for award availability through a site like United.com and then ring up Virgin Atlantic at 1-800-365-9500 when you're ready to book.
+On the plus side, you can now book these awards as one-ways.

 Read our guide to booking ANA flights with Virgin Atlantic miles

-ana the room business class
+ana new business class suite

-Virgin Atlantic has a reasonable $50 fee to cancel award tickets and get your miles back if plans change.
+Fortunately, Virgin Atlantic has a reasonable $50 fee to cancel award tickets and get your miles back if plans change.

 Bottom Line

 This new Chase transfer bonus to Virgin Atlantic can unlock some of the best deals in the world of points and miles.
-Just make sure to use it before it ends on Nov.
-12!
+Just make sure to use it before it ends on November 15.

 Editorial Disclaimer: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.